OPEC readies no change on oil limits

 "In my opinion we should be keeping to the ceiling, the ceiling we agreed in December," said Angolan Oil Minister Jose de Vasconcelos.

+"In all probability," OPEC would retain that formal target, said Kuwaiti Oil Minister Hani Hussein.

-While several ministers said they expected no change in formal policy, Saudi Oil Minister Ali al-Naimi has often surprised in the past and caused some uncertainty earlier in the week.
+Saudi Oil Minister Ali al-Naimi, though, has often surprised in the past and caused some uncertainty earlier in the week.

 First he suggested OPEC might need to lift its collective limit to match forecast demand for the rest of the year -- estimated by OPEC headquarters at 30.7 million bpd.
 The next day he said he was happy with policy as is.

-Iran, often at odds with Saudi Arabia at OPEC, appears in no mood to squabble over output at this meeting but is not pleased that higher Saudi output has pushed oil prices down just as its exports drop because of Western sanctions against its nuclear programme.
+Iran, often at odds with Saudi Arabia at OPEC, appears in no mood to squabble at this meeting, despite being unhappy that a fall in prices has coincided with a drop in its exports because of Western sanctions against its nuclear programme.

 "We object to the drop in prices," said Iranian Oil Minister Rostam Qasemi.